Kathy Castor: Education

+Energy

+In November 2025, Castor proposed a bill to ban power companies from using ratepayer revenues for lobbying and campaign donations.

-Emergency Economic Stabilization Act of 2008 (Bailout Bill)
+Emergency Economic Stabilization Act of 2008

 Castor was the only Democratic member of Congress from Florida to vote against the Emergency Economic Stabilization Act of 2008, also known as the "bailout bill," saying: "After thoughtful consideration and review, I voted against President Bush's $700 billion bailout.
 The Bush plan does not provide sufficient help to middle-class families in the housing squeeze or taxpayer protections."
 Instead, she championed programs such as the Neighborhood Stabilization Program and the American Recovery and Reinvestment Act of 2009, and said it was "the lifeline that really saved the economy."
 In Tampa Bay, Recovery Act funds were invested in transportation, education, housing, research, law enforcement and various local infrastructure improvements.
 The I-4/Crosstown Connector received the largest Recovery Act investment in Tampa Bay, with $105 million to make completion of the project possible.
 It opened to the public in 2014.